ZachMcM/zachmcm/README.md

 - Freshmen at Purdue University 📚 studying Computer Science

 ## I'm currently working on 👨🏽‍💻
-- A Music Rating App
+- An AI App for Students

 ## Projects I've recently finished
 - An Attack on Titan API
-- An AI Saas called worksheetai
+- An NPM package for calculating Riemann Sums

 ## About me ⚡️
 I'm an incoming freshmen at Purdue University studying Computer Science originally from Las Vegas, NV!
 I love to play video games, listen to music, and play basketball 🏀!